Don’t Judge a Movie By Its Cover: Knocking Movies We Haven’t Seen

 At this point, you’re probably thinking to yourself: “Wow, she really just wants to be kept in the dark about upcoming movies.
 Does she even watch previews?”
 To be honest, I am being a little harsh on movies right now and a lot of that could just be my frustration with how I think upcoming movies will play out (it’s seriously hard not to judge a movie you haven’t seen).

 So, in an effort to seem a tad less grumpy, let me tell you the things that I don’t mind seeing about upcoming movies:

 - The cast and crew (including directors, writers, etc.)

-- Generic plot in a vague yet exciting preview (by plot, I don’t mean synopsis, which is what many movie trailers do nowadays)
+- The generic plot in a vague yet exciting preview (by plot, I don’t mean a synopsis, which is what many movie trailers do nowadays)

 - Release date

 That’s it.
 No more.
 No less.
 I don’t want to know about the actors’ quirky stories until after the movie when they will make more sense and actually be funny to the rest of us.
 I don’t want to know exactly where the filming is taking place because then I’ll start making assumptions.
 Don’t even tell me what the actor or actress ate for breakfast that morning on the off chance that they’re an extreme method actor taking on the role of their character.